Vogeltak/maxcrone.org/content/essay/2026-05-11-internet-pieces-1.md

 [Nepnieuws en anti-westerse propaganda](https://www.groene.nl/artikel/nepnieuws-en-anti-westerse-propaganda) by Sophie Timmermann in De Groene Amsterdammer.

-I remember reading [the perspective of Freedom Internet](https://freedom.nl/nieuwsartikel/freedom-blokkeert-nlconnect-lijst-maar-schrapt-litouwse-bronlijst) (an ISP in The Netherlands) on the government ordered blocking of Russian propaganda domains.
+I remember reading [the perspective of Freedom Internet](https://freedom.nl/nieuwsartikel/freedom-blokkeert-nlconnect-lijst-maar-schrapt-litouwse-bronlijst) (an ISP in the Netherlands) on the government-ordered blocking of Russian propaganda domains.
-Their situation is precarious, because the government's market authority can fine them if they infringe on net neutrality, while the public prosecutor can fine them if they don't block the Russian propaganda domains.
+Their situation is precarious because the government's market authority can fine them if they infringe on net neutrality, while the public prosecutor can fine them if they don't block the Russian propaganda domains.
 Except, the government doesn't actually specify which domains are part of the block.
 I understand that every list they would come up with will immediately be outdated, with Russian actors moving nimbly to other domains.
 But now there's just a group of companies that drafted a blocklist.